-The condensed interim financial statements of the Company have been prepared on an accrual basis and are based on historical costs, except for certain financial assets which are measured at fair value.
+The condensed interim financial statements of the Company are based on historical costs, except for certain financial assets which are measured at fair value.
 In addition, these condensed interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.